CURRENT AFFILIATIONS / FUNCTIONS

 SUPERVISED PHD RESEARCH

-EThe Regulation pf Household Debt Levels in the EU and Three of its Member States: Evaluating the Legal Preconditions for Effectiveness, Arien van ‘t Hof, Erasmus University Rotterdam (since 2012)
+The Regulation of Household Debt Levels in the EU and Three of its Member States: Evaluating the Legal Preconditions for Effectiveness, Arien van ‘t Hof, Erasmus University Rotterdam (together with Prof Jakob de Haan, University of Groningen/Dutch Central Bank), defended on 22 February 2018.

 National Judges As EU Law Judges: The Polish Civil Law System, U. Jaremba, LL.M., Erasmus University Rotterdam, defended on 5 October 2012.
 Published by Martinus Nijhoff Publishers in 2013.